stereotype441/language/resources/type-system/inference.md

 ### Static method tearoff

-If the expression chain is a sequence of 1 to 3 _<identifier>s_ separated by `.`, followed optionally by _<typeArguments>_, and the sequence of _<identifier>s_ can be resolved to a static method or top level function, then the result of selector chain type inference in context `K` is the elaborated expression `m`, with static type `T`, and no null shorting clauses, where `m` and `T` are determined as follows:
+If the selector chain is a sequence of 1 to 3 _<identifier>s_ separated by `.`, followed optionally by _<typeArguments>_, and the sequence of _<identifier>s_ can be resolved to a static method or top level function, then the result of selector chain type inference in context `K` is the elaborated expression `m`, with static type `T`, and no null shorting clauses, where `m` and `T` are determined as follows:

 - Let `f` be the static method or top level function referred to by the _<identifier>_ sequence.